 Prismacolor Pencils - This is a brand that is just awesome!
 The pigment load in these pencils is very clearly better than other brands and using these pencils on heavier paper produces excellent results.

 Ink is one of my favorite mediums to work with in that it performs well, surprises you with beauty, and is accessible.
 Ink contain pigment particles or dye particles and depending on the type of ink you buy it will behave differently.
 Ink is formulated by the manufacturer is perform a task.
 Printer ink is expected to dry immediately.
 Ink for artists dries slower.

 Prismacolor Markers + Micron Pens - Prismacolor markers are alcohol markers and are high quality much like Copic markers.
 Alcohol markers are great at blending.
 Micron pens by Sakura are high quality Japanese ink pens made with an oil-based pigment ink.
 The oil-based pens make a dense black imprint and do not smear with other solutions.
 Water-based markers and alcohol markers will not react with oil.

+Paint is similar to ink but contains more of a base to support the pigments and dyes.
 Oy!
 I am not an expert on paints but I DO know that artists distinguish between student paint and professional paints.
 If you are just starting out —- honestly I have had good experiences practicing with Target’s Hand Made craft paints.
 The basic black is very opaque and lasted me through several projects.
 And while you are on the shop page — pick up a basic brush set too!

 Papermate ink pen, Crayola marker, color pencil, Micron, Prismacolor marker, and prismacolor color blending pencil on Bristol drawing pad.